rstcheck/rstcheck/docs/source/workflows/development.rst

 - ``pre-commit``:
   For running any ``pre-commit`` command like ``tox -e pre-commit -- autoupdate --freeze``.
 - ``pre-commit-run``:
-  For runnning all hooks against the code base.
+  For running all hooks against the code base.
   A single hook's id can be passed as argument to run this hook only like ``tox -e pre-commit-run -- black``.
 - ``pre-commit-install``: For installing pre-commit hooks as git hooks, to automatically run